aatarasoff/linkerd-easyauth/README.md

 ### What the helm chart provides
 - Injector that adds `linkerd.io/easyauth-enabled: true` label for all meshed pods (you can limit namespaces via helmchart)
 - `Server` in terms of Linkerd authorization policies for `linkerd-admin-port`
-- `ServerAuthorization` resources that provides basic allow policies for ingress, Linkerd itself, and monitoring
+- `AuthorizationPolicy` resources that provides basic allow policies for ingress, Linkerd itself, and monitoring

 ### What the helm chart does not provide
 Because the `Server` should be one per service per port, we can define the server for the linkerd proxy admin port only.